deepaksinghgusain/css-syllabus/README.md

 - border-top-left-radius
 - border-top-right-radius
 - border-bottom-right-radius
-- border-bottom-left-radiuss
+- border-bottom-left-radius

 ### CSS Border Images
-- border-image
-- border-image-source
-- border-image-slice
-- border-image-width
-- border-image-outset
+- border-image-source	The border-image-source CSS property sets the source image used to create an element's border image.
+- border-image-slice	 The border-image-slice CSS property divides the image specified by border-image-source into regions.
+These regions form the components of an element's border image.
+- border-image-width	The border-image-width CSS property sets the width of an element's border image.
+- border-image-outset The border-image-outset CSS property sets the distance by which an element's border image is set out from its border box.
-- border-image-repeat
+- border-image-repeat (stretch , repeat , round,  space,  round stretch)

 ### CSS Multiple Backgrounds
 - background